YvoysePierre/BoringCurly_ELT_GUI_Script/README.md

 This will move the mouse to the screen coordinates x=100, y=200.

-The goal of Cory is to to decrease the cognitive load and onboarding required to write simple GUI automation scripts.
-In theory, just about anyone with basic computer knowledge should be able to create a bot with CoryScript.

-The secondary goal of Cory is to provide "free" humanization to your automation scripts.
-Cory makes it easy to ensure that the bots your create will appear like human users to anyone monitoring the app/website that it is used on.
-This happens by injecting small amount of randomization into the actions preformed.
+Curly decreases the cognitive load and onboarding required to write simple GUI automation scripts for ELT, when implementing several of the same keystrokes in the same program.
+Curley is intended to be used for ELT or ETL Data pipelines where such a script can be used, however the applications are virtually limitless.

-# Running a CoryScript (Setup)
+# Running a CurlyScript (Setup)
-Before you can use Cory, you need to ensure you have Python3 installed then you need to install the Python dependencies:
+Before you can use Curly, you need to ensure you have Python3 installed then you need to install the Python dependencies:

+To do so you can run the following commands:
 ```
 pip install -r requirements.txt
 ```

 ```
-python cory.py someScript.txt
+python Curly.py someScript.txt
 ```

 # Running Example Scripts
 There are several example scripts in the `/examples` directory.

-You can run them like this:
+You can run them like by running this in your Python cmd module:
 ```
-python cory.py examples/someExample.txt
+python Curly.py examples/someExample.txt
 ```

 For instance, to run the alert example do:
 ```
-python cory.py examples/alert.txt
+python Curly.py examples/alert.txt
 ```

-# Human Mode
+# Human Randomization Mode
-Cory comes with "free humanization".
-All you need to do to enable it is type `human` at the end of your launch command.
+In circumstances where the labor of continuous loading or transforming may need to appear human in its activity, Curly comes with "humanization".
+To enable it type `human` at the end of your launch command.
+For example:
 ```
-python cory.py someScript.txt human
+python Curly.py someScript.txt human
 ```

-When the `human` flag is added, Cory will automatically do it's best to act like a human.
-This means adding a little bit or randomization and delay here and there.
-This won't be enough to trick other actual humans, but it should be enough to get around basic anti-bot detection tools.
-Essentially it makes it less obvious that Cory is a bot at the expense of your scripts running a little slower.
+When the `human` flag is added, Curly will behave in a randomized human like fashion.

-# CoryScript Syntax
+# CurlyScript Syntax
-CoryScript has a very simple syntax.
-Each line of a script file must contain exactly one command.
+CurlyScript has a simple syntax.
+It is important to note that each line of a script file must contain one command.

-Any empty line will result in a syntax error.
-Each line must contain a command
+Any empty line will result in a syntax error; again, each line must contain one command.

 A command can have anywhere between 0 and 2 arguments supplied